 Report on the results was published in the autumn of 2018 in the "scientific reports" and supports the idea of increasing the levels of microRNAs as a potential treatment for these tumors.

-"It has long been known that microRNAs play a role in the fight against various tumor characteristics, such as growth," - says Fausto Rodriguez, Ph.D., associate professor of pathology University School of Medicine, Johns Hopkins and senior author of the study.
+"It has long been known that microRNAs play a role in the fight against various tumor characteristics, such as growth," - says Fausto Rodriguez, Ph.D., an associate professor at the University of John Hopkins School of Medicine pathology and senior author of the study.